 8. Financing facilities available Add notes as necessary for an understanding of the position Total facility amount at quarter end \$A'000 Amount drawn at quarter end \$A'000

 8.1 Loan facilities - -

 8.2 Credit standby arrangements - -

 8.3 Other (please specify) - -

+8 / Include below a description of each facility above including the lender interest rate and

 8.4 Include below a description of each facility above, including the lender, interest rate and whether it is secured or unsecured.
 If any additional facilities have been entered into or are proposed to be entered into after quarter end, include details of those facilities as well.